General Information

 - Full payment will be collected at time of registration, and Waitlist Registrations that are not accepted will be provided with a full refund, as well as references for neighboring youth baseball associations.

-- Do I have to attend Evaluation Day?
+- Does my player have to attend Evaluation Day?

-- All registered players of League Age 10 and older must participate.
+- All registered players of League Age 10 and older must attend & participate.

-- All registered players of League Age 08 and 09 who intend or desire to play in the Minors Division must participate.
+- All registered players of League Age 08 or 09 who intend or desire to play in the Minors Division must attend & participate.
+Reference Evaluation & Draft Process.

 - Players of League Age 07 and below do NOT attend, and shall NOT participate.